isaachowen/mturks_assistant/README.md

 # 7
 The cleaned output files from the Mturk-scrape.
-(here, it will be a list of contact information for each of the student organizations you might want to connect with).
 With multiple files they should be manually assembled in a new excel file.
+(here, it will be a list of contact information for each of the student organizations you might want to connect with)